OKSDGIT/RepoPBL/CasosPBL/2021/en/Task03/Task03-CSP-Report.md

 ### A.1 Competency Title

-**Develop Problem-Solving Solutions Using Finite State Machines**
+  Develop Problem-Solving Solutions Using Finite State Machines

 ### A.2 Textual Description

 Design and implement computational solutions using **Finite State Machines (FSMs)** to address real-world or instructional problems involving system modeling through states and transitions.
 This competency reflects the student's ability to apply theoretical knowledge of automata in constructing reliable and verifiable models that fulfill defined system requirements.

-Originally developed for a task involving livestock group identification, the competency has been generalized to promote **reusability** across different learning contexts.
-The verb was revised from “apply” to **“develop”** to emphasize creative construction, while maintaining the core knowledge domains required for effective implementation.

 Students are expected to demonstrate not only mastery of FSMs, but also the ability to analyze system requirements and apply logical reasoning to model behavior, ensuring that the solution is both theoretically sound and practically relevant.